emmajanedrews/base-template/_posts/2018-04-02-spring-is-here-buyers-and-sellers-act-quickly.md

 For sellers, this means that if you put your house on the market now, **there could be a larger pool of buyers** because there could be more who will qualify for your house.

-Either way, if you’re thinking about buying or selling your home, give us a call so that we can talk about your specific situation and set you up for success.<br>&nbsp;
+Either way, if you’re thinking about buying or selling your home, give us a call so that we can talk about your specific situation and set you up for success.<br>